Common FAFSA Errors

 - Answer "yes" to questions that inquire about your interest in different types of aid.
 This will not obligate you to accept any aid that is offered to you, but if you say "no," we will not offer that type of aid to you.

 - Remember to count yourself as one of the people in your household who will be a college student in the award year.
 However, you may not count either of your parents as "number in college" even though they are included in the "number in household".

 - If your parents are divorced or separated, the parent with whom you lived the most during the past year is the parent who should fill out the FAFSA.
 If this parent has remarried, your stepparent must report his/her income and assets on the FAFSA, even if they were not married during the previous year.
 Prenuptial agreements are not recognized.

-- If someone other than you, your spouse, or your parents complete the FAFSA, or told you what to write, that person must complete the "Preparer's Use Only" section.
+- If someone other than you, your spouse, or your parents was paid to help you complete the FAFSA, that person must complete the "Preparer's Use Only" section.

 - Do not include anything with the form when you mail it.
 If there are unusual family financial circumstances, you should contact the school's financial aid administrator to ask for a professional judgment review.
 Any enclosures with the FAFSA form will be destroyed.
 Likewise, do not write comments or notes in the margins of the form.

 - Make a copy of the form before mailing it.